kovesp/CDL2/CDL2v1/CDL2/CDL2 Lab.md

       SEC section4
 ```
 Notice that if the ``print-depth`` is set to -1 (the default), then the entire object is printed.
-If the depth is such that printing of structures is supressed, then the ENDMOD, ENDLAY and ENDSEC
+If the depth is such that printing of structures is suppressed, then the ENDMOD, ENDLAY and ENDSEC
 is omitted as in the above example.
 Here is another example: `print -print-depth 3 ALG`.
 This will print the above structure, but also
 add all the algorithm headers without the locals if any.